 Philosophical aspects of the foundations of mathematics

-Let us complete our initiation to the foundations of mathematics by more philosophical aspects : how, independently of our time, the mathematical realm is structured by a growing block flow of its own "time".
+Let us complete our initiation to the foundations of mathematics by more philosophical aspects : how the mathematical realm is structured by a growing block flow of its own "time", independent of our time.
 These complements are not needed to continue with Part 2 (2.1 to 2.10 except for small remarks in 2.2, 2.7 and 2.10), Part 3 and more, while 2.A-2.C assumes both Part 1 down to 1.D and Part 2 down to 2.7.

 1.A.
 Time in model theory